Harsha-M-28/Voice-Assistant/README.md

-V🔊 Voice Assistant Coding – Overview for Beginners
+🔊 Voice Assistant Coding – Overview for Beginners

 A voice assistant is a software program that can understand voice commands and respond with actions or speech.
 Examples include Siri, Alexa, and Google Assistant.
 You can create a simple voice assistant using programming languages like Python.